 SECTION 12.
 COMPLAINTS

-The Code Enforcement Officer shall review and investigate complaints which allege or assert the existence of conditions or activities that fail to comply with the Uniform Code, the Energy Code, this local law, or any other local law [, ordinance] or regulation adopted for administration and enforcement of the Uniform Code or the Energy Code.
+The Code Enforcement Officer shall review and investigate complaints which allege or assert the existence of conditions or activities that fail to comply with the Uniform Code, the Energy Code, this local law, or any other local law, ordinance or regulation adopted for administration and enforcement of the Uniform Code or the Energy Code.
 The process for responding to a complaint shall include such of the following steps as the Code Enforcement Officer may deem to be appropriate:

 (a) performing an inspection of the conditions and/or activities alleged to be in violation, and documenting the results of such inspection;